photokheecher/krishimitra/README.md

 Get Answer: Click the "Get Answer" button to receive AI-generated advice.

-Contributing
-(Optional section - if you plan to allow contributions) If you'd like to contribute to KrishiMitra, please follow these steps:

-Fork the repository.

-Create a new branch (git checkout -b feature/your-feature-name).

-Make your changes and commit them (git commit -m 'Add new feature').

-Push to the branch (git push origin feature/your-feature-name).

-Open a Pull Request.

-License
-(Optional section - specify your project's license) This project is licensed under the MIT License - see the LICENSE file for details.

 Thank you for using KrishiMitra!
 We hope it helps farmers thrive.